work-in-progress-danny/dotfiles/scripts/src/exa_list_tree/README.md

 # A simple [Exa](https://github.com/ogham/exa) ls-tree-like-command wrapper

+## TODO

+- make into nix flake and have it build on any system instead of including the binary in this repo

 A simple [exa](https://github.com/ogham/exa) [ls-tree-like-command (--level=(depth))](https://github.com/ogham/exa#filtering-options) wrapper to be included in my dotfiles and replace the shell script I had:

 ```zsh